 - Clean pacifiers and bottle nipples with warm, soapy water – not by putting them in your own mouth.
 You can share bacteria from your own mouth with your infant and cause tooth decay.

-- Encourage good oral hygiene habits in your children through leading by example!
+- Encourage good oral hygiene habits in your children by leading by example!
 Brush and floss your own teeth every day.

 - Limit sweets and other sugary foods in your child’s diet.